Prime Ministers and Government Spending: 2023 Edition

 - Federal spending reached $13,571 per-person in 2021-22, which represents the second highest level in the country’s history.

 - Even if we exclude COVID-related spending, 2020 and 2021 are still the two highest per-person spending years in Canadian history.

 - Per-person spending is expected to decrease in 2022-23, reaching $11,498.
 It is still projected to be 5.0% higher than the level seen in 2019-20, which was the highest historical level of spending pre-COVID, and 11.3% above the 2009 recession.

-- Among post-World War II prime ministers, Louis St. Laurent oversaw the largest annual average increase in per-person spending (7.0%), though this spending was partly influenced by the Korean War.
+- Among post-World War II prime ministers, Justin Trudeau has overseen the second largest annual average increase in per-person spending (6.8%), though this spending was partly influenced by the COVID-19 pandemic.